swiftlang/swift-evolution/proposals/NNNN-buffer-pointer-initialization.md

 with the understanding that if a user wishes stricter behaviour, they can compose it from these functions.

-The above changes include a method to assign a single element.
+The above changes include a method to update a single element.
 Evidently that is a synonym for the `subscript(_ i: Index)` setter.
-We hope that documenting the assignment action specifically will help clarify the requirements of that action, which are evidently muddled when documented along with the subscript getter.
+We hope that documenting the update action specifically will help clarify the requirements of that action which, as experience shows, get muddled when documented along with the subscript getter.

 Similarly, we propose adding to `UnsafeMutablePointer` and `UnsafeMutableRawPointer`:
 ```swift
 extension UnsafeMutablePointer {